 - What does the counter guarantee?
 Fill counters are usually pessimistic with relation to their intended purpose.
 For example, it's common that "read counters" are allowed to temporarily give a lower number than the actual number of words in the FIFO.
 This occurs while words are written to the FIFO, because these counters increment their value late in response to write operations, but decrement their value early in response to read operations.
 This makes sense for their use with logic that controls @rd_en, however if a counter of this sort is used by logic that controls @wr_en, you might cause an overflow.
 For that purpose, there are "write counters".
 Nevertheless, do read the fine details in the documentation.

 In addition, there are programmable empty and programmable full, which are extended versions of @almost_empty and @almost_full.
 The idea is that because the use of fill counters is almost certainly something like

 assign dont_start_reading = (rd_data_count < 64);

 why not offer that signal directly, and call it prog_empty?
 Once again, read the FIFO's documentation carefully.

-In particular, when it's important to read the last word in the FIFO, be sure to ask yourself if your logic will indeed do so, with a line of thought similar to the discussion on @almost_empty.
+Once again, when it's important to read the last word in the FIFO, be sure to ask yourself if your logic will indeed do so.
+This question is similar to the discussion above about @almost_empty.

 Almost needless to say, you'll have to request these extra ports when configuring the FIFO, if you want them.